 THE PRINT ROOM

 Based in Sydney’s inner west our studio and shop are a hive of activity.
 The shop and office are the centre of the building and within whistling distance of the adjacent print room and sewing room upstairs.

 From the drawing board to the heat setter our skilled team oversees every part of the process.
-Using traditional hand screen printing techniques and small scale production we operate with a small team on two 20m tables.
+Using traditional hand screen printing techniques and small scale production we operate with a small two man team on two 20 metre tables.

 With over 25 years experience Mark Cawood has designed an impressive catalogue of original designs.
 Starting with hand sketches the designs are taken into the computer and developed into seamless repeats then separated by colour layer.
 The technical skill of doing separations is an art form in itself with some of our designs broken down into 6 colours and wallpaper working on a 4 sided repeat.
 Once finished the art work is printed on to clear film, ready to be exposed on to screen.

 We mix all of our colours in house using water based inks which are white spirit and hydrocarbon free – safer for both us and the environment.
 We have a large archive of hand mixed colours which form the recipe book for endless future colours.
 All team members contribute to the colour selection process, drawing from current and historical trends and translating them to each specific design.

 Our long print tables are fitted with metal rails and adjustable knobs which can be adjusted to the specific repeat of each job.
 The ink is pulled across the screen, passed between two printers along the length of the table.
 The printers work in tandem skipping every second repeat to allow the ink to dry.
 We are deeply passionate about this traditional method of printing and the quality it produces.
 For behind the scenes process videos and photos visit our instagram feed.